rowanmanning/toolchain/README.md

 Plugins define _**Steps**_ and normally some default [_**Workflows**_](#workflows).
 A step is like a single discreet task that you want to run, and a workflow is a _list_ of steps to run in order.

-The ESLint plugin defines a workflow named `verify` automatically, so we can already use it with:
+The Biome plugin defines a workflow named `verify` automatically, so we can already use it with:

 ```sh
 npx toolchain verify